leodeslf/leaf/prebuild/engg/oop/design_patterns.md

 - Specifying new objects by varying values.
 - Specifying new objects by varying structure.
 - Reduced subclassing.
-- Configuring an application with classes synamically.
+- Configuring an application with classes dynamically.

 Related patterns:

 Prototype and Abstract Factory are competing patterns in some ways.
 They can also be used together.
-An Abstract Factory might store a set of proyotypes from which to clone and return product objects.
+An Abstract Factory might store a set of prototypes from which to clone and return product objects.
 Designs that make heavy use of the Composite and Decorator patterns often can benefit from Prototype as well.

 #### Singleton